Tegtory/Tegtory/CONTRIBUTING.md

     mana: int = 100
 ```

-1. With entities, we work only with kw_only=True

-**_WARN: for now using pydantic or dataclasses is under discussion, then final decision come up entities, commands, queries will be updated_**
+1. entities are built with dataclasses with kw_only

 ### `domain/interfaces` - repository protocols